xyproto/kickpad/README.md

 # Kickpad

 Kick drum audio sample generator.
+Note that this entire program is a bit experimental.

 ## Features and limitations